 “Large Vessel” means any vessel 40 metres or greater in Length Overall, or 500 gross tonnage or greater.
 If a tug and tow or composite vessel, gross tonnage shall be the sum of gross tonnage for all of the connected vessels.

-“Length Overall” has the same meaning as ‘length overall’ as defined in Maritime Rule Part 40C.
-If a tug and tow, Length Overall shall be the combination of the tug and object(s) towed but not the length of the towing medium.

-Explanatory note: Maritime Rule Part 40C defines length overall as “the length of the ship measured from the foreside of the head of the stem to the aftermost part of the transom or stern of the ship.
-Fittings (such as beltings, bowsprits, platforms, gantries, trim tabs, jet and outboard drive units) projecting beyond these terminal points must not be included in the length overall.
-Structures (such as bulbous bows, deckhouses, free flooding bait tanks and buoyancy tubing) projecting beyond these terminal points must be included in the length overall …”.

-Explanatory note: The Advisory Circular to Maritime Rule Part 40A has further guidance and interpretation of this definition.

 “Local Notice to Mariners” means a notice related to maritime safety in Otago which is available to the public from the Council website.

-“Marine Mammal” has the same meaning as in Section 2 of the Marine Mammal Protection Act.

-“Manoeuvre” means actions that change the direction of a vessel.

-“Master” means any person (except a pilot) having command or charge of any ship.

 “Medium Vessel” means any vessel more than 15 metres but less than 40 metres in Length Overall and under 500 gross tonnage.

-“Mishap” means an event that—

-causes any person to be harmed; or

-in different circumstances, might have caused any person to be harmed.

-“Mooring” means any weight or article placed in or on the foreshore or seabed or the bed of a water body for the purpose of securing a vessel, raft, aircraft, or floating structure, and includes any wire, rope, buoy, or other device attached or connected to the weight, but does not include an anchor that is normally removed with the vessel, raft, aircraft, or floating structure when it leaves the site or anchorage.

 “Mooring Area” means an area, where vessel moorings may be placed, identified by the Council as a mooring area in the Regional Coastal Plan.

 “Moving Prohibited Zone (MPZ)” means the space of water in the Otago Harbour Shipping Channel extending: